phupro123/mern-ecommerce/README.md

 # Project
-This project is a MERN Stack Project E-commerce selling motorbikes
+This is a MERN Stack Project for E-commerce selling motorbikes.
+ReactJs for frontend.
+NodeJs & ExpressJs for backend.
+MongoDb as a database.

 ## Getting Started